 I am a Full-Stack Electrical Engineer with experience from IC design to coding and product marketing.
-I work as Sr. EE in the System Integration group for Microsoft HoloLens, the first fully untethered, holographic computer, enabling people to interact with high‑definition holograms.
-I'm responsible for the holographic display subsystem and the 3D depth imaging module.
+I work as Sr. EE in the System Integration team at Microsoft HoloLens, the first fully untethered, holographic computer, enabling people to interact with high‑definition holograms.
+I lead a cross-functional team spanning Optics, Sensors, Electrical, Power and Silicon charted with developing HoloLens's Holographic Display.

 Previously, I was System Architect at Maxim Integrated and Manager of Application Engineering at Volterra Semi where I worked on innovative Battery Management Systems (BMS) and Power Management chips used in smartphones, cars and servers.